Capital One Financial Corporation (COF) Shares Down Despite Recent Market Volatility

 COF’s Market Performance

-COF’s stock has seen a -1.48% decrease for the week, with a -6.14% drop in the past month and a -2.40% fall in the past quarter.
-The volatility ratio for the week is 2.40%, and the volatility levels for the past 30 days are at 3.70% for Capital One Financial Corporation The simple moving average for the last 20 days is 1.32% for COF stock, with a simple moving average of -8.15% for the last 200 days.
+COF stock saw an increase of -0.97% in the past week, with a monthly gain of 2.54% and a quarterly increase of -2.85%.
+The volatility ratio for the week is 3.13%, and the volatility levels for the last 30 days are 3.50% for Capital One Financial Corporation (COF).
+The simple moving average for the last 20 days is 2.23% for COF stock, with a simple moving average of -7.15% for the last 200 days.

 Analysts’ Opinion of COF